rackerlabs/rackspace-how-to/content/cloud-servers/cloud-to-cloud-migration.md

 When you are setting up Cloud Block Storage volumes, check the sizes of the directories on your origin server.
 This information helps you plan the data organization on the destination server, such as what data goes on the system disk and what data you should store on the additional volumes.

-On Linux, you can determine the disk space that files use and subdirectories in the current directory by running the following command:
+On Linux, you can determine the disk space that files use and the subdirectories in the current directory by running the following command:

     du -hs *